 This chocolate avocado cake is probably the easiest chocolate cake ever!
 Indeed all you need are less than 10 simple ingredients and a blender (or food processor)

-Almond meal or almond flour both works well.
+Almond meal or almond flour both work well.

-Eggs – don’t substitute for flax egg it won’t work as well!
+Eggs – don’t substitute for flax egg, it wouldn’t work as well!

 Avocado – make sure you use ripe avocado and if unsure of your avocado size, check the amount of flesh in your avocado.
 Here in New Zealand one avocado makes about 1/2 cup of avocado puree.

-Yogurt – you can use any yogurt including dairy free yogurt, all works
+Yogurt – you can use any yogurt including dairy free yogurt, all work

-Vanilla – there is no cake without touch of vanilla right?
+Vanilla – there’s no cake without a touch of vanilla right?

-Again, no avocado doesn’t add flavor to baking.
-So, this avocado chocolate cake doesn’t taste like avocado!
-Plus, it only use one ripe avocado in the cake batter .
+Again, avocado doesn’t add flavor to baking.
+So, this avocado chocolate cake doesn’t taste like avocado at all!
+Plus, it only makes use of one ripe avocado in the cake batter.
 It means that the amount of avocado is very low and it will add just the right texture without aftertaste.
 It should be noted that you can use up to two avocados in baking.
-However, more avocado add an intense fudgy texture closer to brownies.
-That is why this avocado chocolate cake use a combo of avocado and yogurt.
-In fact, this combo create the best low carb chocolate birthday cake.
+However, more avocado adds an intense fudgy texture closer to brownies.
+That’s why this avocado chocolate cake uses a combo of avocado and yogurt.
+In fact, this combo creates the best low-carb chocolate birthday cake.
 A delicious chocolate flavor, moist, airy and slightly fudgy with NO avocado flavor at all!

 Chocolate avocado frosting

-The frosting is optional but I highly recommend it !
-It taste like a chocolate mousse and it is the most decadent addition to this simple chocolate avocado cake.
+The frosting is optional but I highly recommend it!
+It tastes like a chocolate mousse and it’s the most decadent addition to this simple chocolate avocado cake.

-Otherwise, you could also simply drizzle melted sugar free chocolate on top.
+Otherwise, you could also simply drizzle melted sugar-free chocolate on top.
 But the extra chocolate topping on this chocolate avocado cake is a MUST!
 You can also make a layer birthday cake with this recipe.
-I would recommend to double up the recipe and bake the recipe in 2 different round cake pan.
+I would recommend to double up the recipe and bake the recipe in 2 different round cake pans.
 Then use the chocolate avocado frosting to stick the 2 cake layers together.